Codeine Addiction & Treatment

 What Is Codeine?

 To understand how codeine addiction treatment is possible, it is necessary to look at what codeine is.
 Codeine is a relatively mild opioid painkiller, not as strong as morphine; for that reason, it is prescribed (usually in combination with other drugs) for the treatment of mild to moderate (or moderately severe) pain.
-Compared to other painkillers, codeine is so weak that it is available in some countries without a prescription.
+Compared to other painkillers, such as morphine and the opioid OxyContin, codeine is so weak that it is available in some countries without a prescription.
 However, that policy is no longer in effect in places like Australia, where the government’s Therapeutic Goods Administration pointed to the massive increase in codeine-related deaths as the reason for ending the no-prescription policy.

 In the United States, codeine is a Schedule II drug under the Controlled Substances Act when it is used in painkillers that contain only codeine or more than 90 mg of codeine per dosage unit.
 Schedule II recognizes the legitimate medical applications of codeine while restricting the prescriptions thereof due to the high risk of physical and psychological dependence that might arise from exposure.